devsjc/blog/content/20241129-chaser-bootable-win-usb-from-mac.md

-A frantic search brings up many guides saying to install some graphical tool or other, which may or may not work on apple silicon and almost certainly will block you behind a paywall before you can create a USB.The reason these are suggested over the standard practice of copying the installation files onto a freshly-formatted USB is that bootable Windows USBs must be FAT32 formatted, and FAT32 has a maximum file size or 4GB - smaller than the size of one of the files within the Windows installation media.
+A frantic search brings up many guides saying to install some graphical tool or other, which may or may not work on apple silicon and almost certainly will block you behind a paywall before you can create a USB.
+The reason these are suggested over the standard practice of copying the installation files onto a freshly-formatted USB is that bootable Windows USBs must be FAT32 formatted, and FAT32 has a maximum file size of 4GB - smaller than the size of one of the files within the Windows installation media.

 Luckily there is a tool, freely available on Apple Silicon via [Homebrew](https://brew.sh/), that